Weighing up the pros and cons of owning your business premises

 • Financing commercial property eventually becomes less expensive in the long-term.

-• Entrepreneurs have an option to refinance the property should they require additional capital to grow the business.
+• Entrepreneurs have the option to refinance the property should they require additional capital to grow the business.

 • There is an option to sublet a portion of the building and earn additional revenue.